tes/compoxure/README.md

 ## Libraries

-If you want to copy common libraries up to your CDN (e.g. via Bosco), but have the versioning managed by those libaries, there is a directive for that.
+If you want to copy common libraries up to your CDN (e.g. via Bosco), but have the versioning managed by those libraries, there is a directive for that.

 ```
 <script async="true" cx-library='bootstrap-0.3.0/bootstrap-0.3.0.js'></script>